RESTful web-services in JSIDPlay2

 sudo chmod 755 /usr/bin/jsidplay2cert

-As a result we get weekly a fresh new keystore (/etc/jsidplay2.ks).
+As a result, we get weekly a fresh new keystore (/etc/jsidplay2.ks).
 A log file for troubleshooting is placed here (/var/log/jsidplay2cert.log)

 Launch JSIDPlay2Server using HTTP

-First lets explain how to start JSIDPlay2Server in general for unencrypted HTTP connections and without the created keystore above.
+First, let’s explain how to start JSIDPlay2Server in general for unencrypted HTTP connections and without the created keystore above.

-Info: You can start JSIDPlay2Server standalone using the following command in a console window, instead of starting the UI version of JSIDPlay2.
+Info: You can start JSIDPlay2Server standalone using the following command in a console window instead of starting the UI version of JSIDPlay2.

 To start JSIPlay2Server without HTTPS, but only HTTP, please use the following command.

-java -classpath jsidplay2-4.10-ui.jar server.restful.JSIDPlay2Server # (1)
+java -classpath jsidplay2-4.13-ui.jar server.restful.JSIDPlay2Server # (1)

 1. Launch the JSIDPlay2Server standalone